maddogrvo/be.geekness.tado/README.md

 Unofficial Tado thermostat app for <a href="http://www.athom.nl">Homey</a>.

+NOTE: This app was taken over by Athom on request of the developer.
+Only a small fix was made to enable users to authenticate with the Tado API again.

 <span class="badge-paypal"><a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=9JKAQMYRN36EE" title="Donate to this project using Paypal"><img src="https://img.shields.io/badge/paypal-donate-blue.svg" alt="PayPal donate button" /></a></span>

 ## Configuration